Posted on March 30, 2011 by cebca

 Posted on March 14, 2011 by Julie Brook, Esq.

 In running a law firm there is often little thought given to physical and mental health of employees.
 Stress and its close companions high blood pressure, obesity, and substance abuse are major risk factors in the development of chronic health conditions.
-The adversarial nature of the practice of law itself lends itself to stress.
-To keep the office healthy, law office managers should regularly consider the effects of the office environment on their employees’ health. (more…)
+To keep your office healthy, regularly consider the effects of the office environment on your employees’ health. (more…)

 Filed under: Practice of Law | Tagged: employees, health, law office, productivity, stress | 1 Comment »